sol-arrascue/sol-arrascue/README.md

 <img width="78" alt="image" src="https://user-images.githubusercontent.com/102182984/220896586-897a4f57-5f4d-43f2-a0b7-3f76ce2d0ae6.png">

 🔭 **I’m self-motivated, driven and passionate about my career.
 I love spending time with my family, friends, my plants.
 I like manga comics, traditional Peruvian folklore, salsa and traveling.**
-- 🌱 I’m currently using/learning Azure, AWS, GCP also architech and DevOps tool sets.
+- 🌱 I’m currently using/learning Azure, AWS, GCP also architecture and DevOps tool sets.
 - 📫 I hope that you find my work useful and if you do have any suggestions, you can reach out to me.
 ### Gracias 🦖